ret2desync/ret2desync.github.io/_posts/2022-05-28-using-msbuild-bypass-powershell-clm-amsi-scriptlogging.md

 $ExecutionContext.SessionState.LanguageMode
 {% endhighlight %}
 If it says "ConstrainedLanguage" then CLM is enabled, otherwise it will say state "FullLanguage".
+One method of enabling CLM system wide, is to set the environment variable __PSLockDownPolicy to 4.
+Doing this will enable CLM for everyone (including Administrators).
 ### AMSI
 Anti-Malware Scan Interface (AMSI) is a Windows interface that allows applications to connect to Anti-Virus soutions.
 In PowerShell, AMSI is used to scan every command before it is run, to check if it contains known malicious content.
 This stops us from being able to download and run known malicious PowerShell scripts in memory without bypassing it.<br/><br/>
 ### ETW